paul-florentin-charles/Youtube-Playlist-Maker/README.md

 Enjoy its content :tada:.

+The second argument decides whether shuffling is applied to the playlist or not.

-*N.B. : if you don't pass any argument or you pass an unexisting file, the returned playlist will be empty.*
+*N.B. : if you don't pass any argument or pass an unexisting file, the returned playlist will be empty.*

 ## File syntax